MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/eval-defender-office-365-pilot.md

 |Safe Links|Protect users from opening and sharing malicious links in email messages or Office desktop apps.|[Set up safe links policies in Defender for Office 365](../office-365-security/set-up-safe-links-policies.md)|
 |

-## Step 3: Try out capabilities — Get familiar with simulation, monitoring, and metrics
+## Step 3: Try out capabilities—Get familiar with simulation, monitoring, and metrics

 Now that your pilot is set up and configured, it's helpful to become familiar with the reporting, monitoring, and attack simulation tools that are unique to Microsoft Defender for Microsoft 365.